-You can appoint another person to vote for you by printing his or her name in the space provided on the proxy form.
-This person does not need to be a voting policyholder, but your vote can only be counted if he or she attends the meeting and votes for you.
+You can appoint another person to vote for you by printing his or her name in the space provided on the proxy form and registering them online, as described below.
+This person does not need to be a voting policyholder, but your vote can only be counted if he or she attends the virtual meeting and votes for you.
 Regardless of who you appoint as your proxyholder, if you do not specify how you want to vote, your proxyholder can vote as he or she sees fit.
 Your proxyholder can also vote as he or she decides on any other items of business that properly come before the meeting, and on any amendments to the items listed above.
+You must also complete the additional step of registering the proxyholder by calling AST at 1-866-751-6315 (within North America) or 1 (212) 235-5754 (outside of North America) by no later than 5:00 p.m.
+(Toronto time) on Tuesday, April 28, 2020.
+Failing to register your proxyholder online will result in the proxyholder not receiving a control number, which is required to vote at the meeting.

-If you do not want to attend the meeting and vote in person, indicate your voting instructions on the enclosed proxy form, then sign, date and return it using one of the methods below:
+If you do not want to attend and vote at the virtual meeting, indicate your voting instructions on the enclosed proxy form, then sign, date and return it using one of the methods below: